Compiled by the Road Trip Alberta team

 Ram Creek Hot Springs

-Found in East Kootenay, Ram Creek Hot Springs are the perfect spot for anyone looking to avoid manmade or developed pools.
+Found in East Kootenay, Ram Creek Hot Springs is the perfect spot for anyone looking to avoid manmade or developed pools.
 The natural hot springs require a hike to get to – prepare for approximately 11 kilometres of hiking on the out-and-back trail – but are well worth visiting for their unbelievable setting.
 Even better, the water is warm but not too hot, meaning you can easily soak here for hours.